hansroh/skitai/README.rst

 If app.use_reloader is True, all module of appack - sub package directory of app.py - will be reloaded automatically if file is modified.

-But It will not work when you edit both app.py and appack/somefile.py because Skitai reloads app.py first app.py and lost its appack module information.
-So in this case you should make small changes on appack/somefile.py and then it will work fine.

 Routing
 --------